sybrew/the-seo-framework/readme.txt

 * **Not fixed:**
 	* **Note:** These bugs are edge-cases that were found during "breaking sessions".
 The overhead required to fix these is currently too high for further consideration.
 	* **Titles:**
-		* When you empty your site name in the general settings, title examples in the settings area may fail to process correctly.
+		* When you empty your site name in the general settings (which you should never do), title examples in the settings area may fail to process correctly.
 		* Some WordPress character texturizations aren't converted in the title inputs, only in the display.
 For example, `--` should become `&mdash;`.
 			* WordPress is becoming more JavaScript powered every release, we may see compatibility forwarded in the future.
 		* Back-solidi are not stripped from the autogenerated titles and descriptions.
 			* Because WordPress applies PHP 4 compatibility on some settings by stripping back-solidi, and then not on others, this leads to inconsistent behavior we'd have to fix independently for each case.
 			* Takeaway: Don't use backward solidi in WordPress, use `&#92;` if you must instead.
 		* The "Remove the blogname?" option is not hidden when doing so globally.
 			* We highly discourage using the global option to achieve this.
-We left this option visible to let users recognize there are alternatives.
+We left this option visible to let users recognize there is since an alternative.
 	* **Meta input:**
 		* TODO (we have a fix in place? tsf.decodeEntities()?)
 When you enter a HTML entity in the title or description input, like `&mdash;`, these won't be processed further until you save the title and reload the post edit, term edit, or SEO settings page.
 			* The viable fix we tried created XSS security issues, and as such, was dropped.